-On April 8, 2021, the OEB rendered a decision approving the recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a two-year recovery period from July 1, 2021 to June 30, 2023.
+On April 8, 2021, the OEB rendered a decision approving the recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a two-year recovery period from July 1, 2021 to June 30, 2023 (DTA Recovery period).
 In addition, the DTA Implementation Decision required that Hydro One adjust transmission revenue requirement and the base distribution beginning January 1, 2022 to eliminate any further tax savings flowing to customers.
-The DTA Implementation Decision had no impact to FFO4 for the three and six months ended June 30, 2024 (2023 - increase of \$33 million and \$67 million) as the DTA Recovery period ceased in June 2023.
+The DTA Implementation Decision had no impact on FFO4 for the three and nine months ended September 30, 2024 (2023 - increase of \$nil and \$67 million, respectively) as the DTA Recovery period ceased on June 30, 2023.